Skip to main content

 Code on Demand (Optional)

-This optional constraint states that the server can send executable code to the client.
-I honestly never used this and have no idea when this would be useful.
+The server can send executable code to the client.
+I've never used this and honestly don't know when it would be useful.

 What is Actix Web?

-Actix Web is a very popular web framework for Rust.
-Actix Web was once built on top of the Actix actor framework, but now it is unrelated to the Actix actor framework.
-An application built with the Actix Web framework will expose an HTTP server contained within a native Rust binary.
+Actix Web is a popular Rust web framework.
+It was originally built on the Actix actor framework but is now independent.
+Applications built with Actix Web expose an HTTP server in a native Rust binary.

 Prerequisites